MoserMichael/dockerdashphp/notes/notes-talk.md

 A quick look at the command line:

-- docker run    - tells the docker runtime to create a new container instance and to start running it
+- docker run    - tells the docker runtime to create a new container instance and to start running it, the container is defined by the docker image, which comes next.
 - ubuntu:latest - ubuntu is the docker image for running the Linux operating system with the ubuntu distribution.
 A docker image is a archive file, this archive file it is keeping all the files required to run the operating system, in fact it contains the whole file system of that operating system.
-                    - latest is the tag of the image.
+                    - latest - that's the tag of the image.
 For each docker image there can be multiple versions, the tag value is standing for a particular version.
 Usually there is a latest tag that refers to the latest and greatest version of the docker image.
 - bash          - tells the container to run a bash shell as its main command.
 Now this main command will be running inside the container so it will think  that it is a Linux shell.
 Also the main does have a special status: the container stops running, when the main command stops.

 - -ti           - this option for running a shell that appears right in this terminal window.
 That's like passing -t and -i..